Notifications are canned messages that can be sent from the Spider to the website and via SMS or email to your members.

 - Select the aircraft you would like to create the notifications for or you can use the 'Apply To All Aircraft' function, that will allow you to apply batch settings to all the aircraft in your account.

-**Please Note - When using 'Apply to All Aircraft', there will always be nothing checked, making changes at this level will override any existing notification of the given type of the individual aircraft**
+**Please Note - When using 'Apply to All Aircraft', there will always be nothing checked/saved, as this is used to make changes only, which will override any existing notification of the given type of the individual aircraft**

 - To change the 'Message' text for the Mark 1, select the text in the box and update it to your own personal preference.
 The message within the notification has a maximum length of 50 characters and can be anything you choose.